Online Blackjack - Twenty-one, Vingt-et-un, Pontoon

 - Tips for Blackjack players

 The object in Blackjack is to get a higher number of points than the bank without going over 21 (Blackjack).
 Each card is assigned a point value corresponding to its number, with the exception of face cards (Jacks, Queens, Kings) and Aces (Ace: Either one point or 11 points, up to the player; Face Cards: 10 points).
-You receive two cards, while the bank receives only a single open card.
-You then have the choice to receive more cards or not.
+You receive two cards, the bank a single open card.
 Once all players have been dealt their desired number of cards, the banker receives cards until he or she reaches a total card value of 17 or more.
-Black Jack Tournaments are held in the following online Casinos: Jackpot City and Party Casino.

 Blackjack, the most widely-played card game in the world, is played with six packs of standard cards consisting of 52 cards each (a total of 312 cards).
-In live as well as online casinos, the dealer traditionally sits behind a table in the form of a half circle surrounded by up to seven players (Pointeure).
-The house edge in Blackjack is relatively low in comparison with other online casino games.
+In live casinos the dealer traditionally sits behind a table in the form of a half circle surrounded by up to seven players (Pointeure).
+The house edge in Blackjack is relatively low in comparison with other online games.
 For optimal playing strategies it only amounts to approximately 0.475%.
 In contrast, the house edge in European Roulette is around 1.35% and in even higher in American Roulette with 2 x Zero.

 - The bank overdraws (meaning the dealer’s points amount to more than 21).